-Welcome to Reno Friends Meeting and the Quaker Community of Northern Nevada and Lake Tahoe, located at 497 Highland Ave. near the campus of the University of Nevada Reno.
+Welcome to Reno Friends Meeting and the Quaker Community of Northern Nevada and Lake Tahoe, located at 497 Highland Avenue near the campus of the University of Nevada, Reno.

-Our Meeting is a gathering place for Quakers and those of all faiths drawn to the Quaker tradition of silent worship and to Quaker values such as simplicity, community, integrity, nonviolence, equality and harmony with nature.
+Our Meeting is a gathering place for Quakers and those of all faiths drawn to the Quaker tradition of unprogrammed Silent Worship, and to Quaker values such as simplicity, nonviolence, equality and harmony with nature.
 Unprogrammed Quaker Meetings are those that worship in silence, without a pastor or liturgy.

-- Each month we explore a different facet of our Meeting, of Quaker practices and testimonies, or of life in general in Our Blog.
+- Our Blog, which each month explores a different facet of our Meeting, Quaker practices and testimonies, or life in general.

-- All About Quakers is full of information about the Religious Society of Friends, a worldwide movement of diverse theological views and experience that has its roots in 17th-century English Protestantism.
-Quaker is a nickname for the Friends.
+- All About Quakers, information about the Religious Society of Friends, a worldwide movement of diverse theological views and experience that has its roots in 17th-century English Protestantism.

 This is the web site for the Reno Monthly Meeting of the Religious Society of Friends, a Nevada not-for-profit corporation.
 Since our formal title is a mouthful, we use the name Reno Friends Meeting in day-to-day conversation.
 We use the term Quakers interchangeably with Friends.